 Breakfast Burritos for 50

 Breakfast Burritos for a large crowd are a wonderful, easy, make in advance option with the following Game Plan.
-It’s one of my favorite breakfast for a large group recipes, especially if you’re looking for something for them to eat on the go.
+It’s one of my favorite breakfasts for a large group, especially if you’re looking for something for them to eat on the go.
 The hash browns have just the right amount of seasoning thanks to the seasoned salt, and the melted cheese adds savory bites of goodness to the moist, flavorful scrambled eggs.

 Depending on what else you’re serving, the following recipe will serve 1 whole burrito to 50 people.
 If you’re also serving other breakfast items or want a lighter breakfast, you can cut each burrito in half on the diagonal like in the picture above to serve 100.

 Here’s the quickest, easiest way I’ve found to make fantastic breakfast burritos for a crowd.
 Don’t let the length of the recipe put you off.
 Each component is very easy and can be done well in advance.
 You can even do the eggs and the sausage in the oven at the same time for an quick, hands-off approach.

 1 recipe Cheesy Scrambled Eggs for 50 (see below)

 1 recipe Sausage for 50 (see below)

 1 recipe Hash Brown or O’Brian Potatoes for 50 (see below)

 125 ounces Monterey Jack Cheese (2.5 ounces per burrito)